The conjugacy problem in Out(Fm) when the polynomial restrictions are non-growing: Mixed Whitehead problem

 Note that for $\psi \in \aut_{fo}(F_m \rtimes_{\varphi} \gen{t})$, $\psi(t^kf_0)$ is central, so $\psi(t^kf_0) \in \gen{t^kf_0}$.
 However $\psi(t^kf_0) \in t^kF_m$, so $\psi(t^kf_0) = t^kf_0$.
 So there is a natural bijection between $\aut_{fo}(F_m \rtimes_{\varphi} \gen{t})$ and automorphisms of $Q$ that preserve $F_m$, and send $\bar{t}$ into $\bar{t}F_m$.
 Therefore, the problem is equivalent to deciding whether there exists $\bar{\psi} \in \aut(Q)$, sending $\bar{\mathcal{P}}$ to $\bar{\mathcal{P'}}$, that preserves $F_m$, and sends $\bar{t}$ into $\bar{t}F_m$.

 Since $Q$ is hyperbolic, by Theorem \ref{t_dahm_guir_hyp}, there is an effective procedure to determine if there exists $\bar{\psi} \in \aut(Q)$ sending $\bar{\mathcal{P}}$ to $\bar{\mathcal{P'}}$.
 And by Remark \ref{r_exist_construct}, if such a $\bar{\psi}$ exists, it can be constructed effectively.
 This however does not entirely solve the problem.
-Indeed, $\bar{\psi}$ does not necesssarily send $F_m$ to $F_m$ nor $\bar{t}$ into $\bar{t} F_m$.
+Indeed, $\bar{\psi}$ does not necessarily send $F_m$ to $F_m$ nor $\bar{t}$ into $\bar{t} F_m$.
 If it does not (which can be tested in finitely many steps, by looking at the images of the generators $x_1, \dots, x_m$ and $\bar{t}$), we modify $\bar{\psi}$.
 For this, we use the second part of Theorem \ref{t_dahm_guir_hyp}.
 There is an effective procedure that gives a finite generating set of $\aut(Q, \mathcal{\bar{P}'})$, the subgroup of $\aut(Q)$ that preserves the conjugacy classes in $\mathcal{\bar{P}'}$.
 Therefore we may compose $\bar{\psi}$ by these automorphisms without undoing our work.
-Furthermore, we may also obtain a finite generating set of $\aut(Q, \mathcal{\bar{P}})$.